 Games/simulations

-In deciding on the most appropriate instructional methods, Victor and Candace go back to their learner analysis, which helps them determine whether some methods are more suitable for their learners than others.
+In deciding on the most appropriate instructional methods, Victor and Candace go back to their learner analysis, which helps them determine whether some methods are more suitable for their learners than others are.
 Unfortunately, in this case, the only thing that they know about their target audience is that they are a diverse group of new hires with no previous prerequisite coursework and no experiential or educational requirements.

-They are also concerned about keeping the learner’s attention so within the framework of Gagne’s events of instruction, they generally choose to use more than one instructional method.
+They are also concerned about keeping the learners’ attention, so within the framework of Gagne’s events of instruction, they choose to use more than one instructional method.

-Since they have scant information about their learners, they rely on their experience to help them decide on which methods to use.
+Since they have scant information about their learners, they rely on their experience to help them decide which methods to use.
 They decide on:

 Lectures and readings, since these methods offer an excellent way to deliver direct instruction.